 The intended goal of an RFP is usually for advertisers to not only get a clear sense of the services being offered, but also the quality of those services.

-If you are a fast-growing company or enterprise brand looking to hire an Affiliate Agency to manage your affiliate program (especially a global program), the questions below—and the corresponding answers to them – will help you separate the wheat from the chaff and ensure that you’re selecting an Affiliate Agency partner who will truly deliver for you.
+If you are a fast-growing company or enterprise brand looking to hire an affiliate management agency to manage your affiliate program (especially a global program), the questions below—and the corresponding answers to them – will help you separate the wheat from the chaff and ensure that you’re selecting an affiliate management agency who will truly deliver for you.

 In fact, you probably should be asking these question of any marketing agency you work with.